 Original or certified copy of your IELTS/TOEFL results (if English is not your first language)

 Read about visas, immigration and other information in International students.
 We recommend that international students apply as early as possible to ensure that they have time to apply for their visa.

-Because you study this programme part-time, you’ll pay on a pro rata basis, splitting the cost equally across all three years.
+Because you study this programme part-time, you’ll pay on a pro rata basis, splitting the cost equally across both years.

 Read more about paying fees and charges.